 31 new projects with access to national supercomputers

-Through its FCCN Unit, the FCT has released the provisional results of type A2 - Project or Regular Access of the 3rd edition of the Call for Advanced Computing Projects, with the approval of 31 computing projects.
-In total, around 36 M core hours, 23,000 GPU hours and 760 TB of storage have been allocated.
-With an approval rate of 60%, the FCT will thus support projects that require computing tools with a total economic value of around €450,000.
+The FCT, through its FCCN Unit, has announced the provisional results of type A2 – Project or Regular Access for the 3rd edition Call Advanced Computing Call , with the approval of 31 computing projects.
+In total, approximately 36 million core hours, 23,000 GPU hours, and 760 TB of storage have been allocated.
+With an approval rate of 60%, the FCT will thus support projects that require computing tools with a total economic value of approximately €450,000.

-The 31 projects will be developed by teams with consolidated and proven previous experience in advanced computing on one of the platforms of the National Network for Advanced Computing (RNCA).
+The 31 projects will be developed by teams with consolidated and proven previous experience in advanced computing on one of the platforms of the National Advanced Computing Network (RNCA).

-This edition included a new type of access - Virtual Research Environments (VRE) - to meet the needs of collaboration between researchers from one or more organizations through cloud computing.
-Of the 31 projects approved, 3 will be developed in VREs, 27 will have access to High Performance Computing (HPC) and 1 project will combine HPC with Cloud Computing (SCC).
-Around 20 national institutions are being supported, including a national R&D company developing innovative offshore renewable energy solutions.
+This edition featured a new access modality— Virtual Research Environments (VRE)—to meet the collaboration needs of researchers from one or more organizations through cloud computing.
+Of the 31 projects approved, 3 will be developed in VREs, 27 will have access to High Performance Computing (HPC), and 1 project will combine HPC with Cloud Computing (SCC).
+Around 20 national institutions are supported, including a national R&D company that develops innovative offshore renewable energy solutions.

-The teams have 12 months to carry out the HPC and SCC projects or 24 months for the VRE projects on one of the national platforms - the University of Coimbra's Advanced Computing Laboratory (LCA-UC), the University of Évora's High Performance Computing (HPC-UÉ) and the National Distributed Computing Infrastructure (INCD).
-These centers provide the user community with various computing services (HPC, HTC, Cloud and others, namely in terms of technological capacity) with the aim of supporting applications in various areas, such as bioinformatics, climate, materials and life science, computational chemistry, physics, and civil engineering, among others, boosting the competitiveness of national research and innovation activities.
+Teams have 12 months to execute HPC and SCC projects or 24 months for VRE projects on one of the national platforms – Advanced Computing Laboratory of the University of Coimbra (LCA-UC), High Performance Computing of the University of Évora (HPC-UÉ), and National Distributed Computing Infrastructure (INCD).
+These centers provide the user community with various computing services (HPC, HTC, Cloud, and others, particularly in terms of technological capacity) with the aim of supporting applications in various areas, such as bioinformatics, climate, materials and life sciences, computational chemistry, physics, and civil engineering, among others, enhancing the competitiveness of national research and innovation activities.

-The approved projects cover all scientific fields with the following distribution:
+The approved projects cover all scientific fields, distributed as follows:

 - Physics and Mathematics – 23%